For PCS Vice President

 Not just limited to the national campaign, the senior leadership of our union have also supported and built for industrial action wherever there is a mood amongst members, delivering a huge victory on pay for our members working for Hinduja Global Solutions (HGS) on a DBS contract in the Home Office, and the ongoing campaign in the MoJ, with the Common Platform Dispute, just two examples.

 All of the above shows that our union is fighting, growing, and winning for our members under a Left Unity leadership, but I have been equally proud of the decisions we have taken to protecting the most vulnerable in our communities.
 From pushing for and winning a suspension of conditionality and benefit sanctions during the pandemic, within DWP Group, to supporting and funding the legal challenges at national level, against the abhorrent Channel Pushback and Rwanda Deportation policies, we have taken brave and morally correct decisions following feedback from our members.
 The legal action against the two Home Office polices has seen an end to the Pushback Policy and has meant so far not one deportation to Rwanda has taken place.
 Literally saving lives and helping the most vulnerable.

-If re-elected as your leadership Left Unity members, and our comrades in the Democracy Alliance, will work to build on the successes we have already delivered, continue pushing for co-ordination with other unions willing to fight against the attacks to living standards, as well as continuing our efforts to keep you and your families safe.
+If re-elected as your leadership Left Unity members, and our comrades in the Democracy Alliance, will work to build on the successes we have already delivered, continue pushing for co-ordination with other unions willing to fight against the attacks to our living standards, and continue to build members participation in our union.

 Please support myself and other Democracy Alliance candidates for a strong and focussed union leadership, that will always put our members needs first, through campaigning and taking action when you are prepared to take action, while defending your jobs and the vital services you provide.